La Jolla

-La Jolla (/lə ˈhɔɪə/ la-_-HOY-uh, /es-419/) is a hilly, seaside neighborhood in San Diego, California, occupying 7 mi of curving coastline along the Pacific Ocean.
-The population reported in the 2010 census was 46,781.
-The climate is mild, with an average daily temperature of 70.5 F.
+La Jolla (/lə ˈhɔɪə/ la-_-HOY-uh, /es-419/) is a neighborhood in San Diego, California, occupying 7 mi of coastline along the Pacific Ocean.

-La Jolla is surrounded on three sides by ocean bluffs and beaches and is located 12 mi north of downtown San Diego and 45 mi south of the Orange County line.
-The neighborhood's border starts at Pacific Beach to the south and extends along the Pacific Ocean shoreline north to include Torrey Pines State Natural Reserve ending at Del Mar.
+La Jolla is located 12 mi north of downtown San Diego and 45 mi south of the Orange County line.
+The neighborhood's border borders Pacific Beach to the south and extends along the shoreline north to include Torrey Pines State Natural Reserve ending at Del Mar.

-La Jolla is home to many educational institutions and a variety of businesses in the areas of lodging, dining, shopping, software, finance, real estate, bioengineering, medical practice and scientific research.
-The University of California, San Diego is located in La Jolla, as is Birch Aquarium, Scripps Institution of Oceanography, Scripps Research, and the Salk Institute for Biological Studies.
+La Jolla is home to the University of California, San Diego, Birch Aquarium, Scripps Institution of Oceanography, Scripps Research, and the Salk Institute for Biological Studies.